OCA/l10n-belgium/l10n_be_eco_tax/README.rst

 You must make sure that the sequences of the BEBAT and RECUPEL taxes is smaller than the sequences of the VAT taxes so the VAT is correctly computed on top of the BEBAT and RECUPEL taxes.
+The sequences are correct when using l10n_be_taxes.

+The module also define a specific tax code template for eco taxes which may help in reporting, and specific expense and income account templates.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot